 Start by getting preapproved with a lender to determine whether you qualify for a conventional 97 loan.
 A lender can tell you the loan options available to you and help you choose the right one for your circumstances.
 Note that some conventional 97 loan programs are only available to first-time homebuyers.

-Generally speaking, you’ll need a minimum credit score of 620, a debt-to-income ratio of 45% or less, and a down payment of at least 3% to be eligible for a conventional loan.
+Generally speaking, you’ll need a minimum credit score of 620 and a down payment of at least 3% to be eligible for a conventional loan.
 In some cases, the lender may require you to complete a homebuyer education course before the loan closes.
+You will also need to meet any additional requirements set by the lender or program.

 Conventional loans require a down payment of at least 3%.
 However, those who have higher debt-to-income ratios or lower credit scores may be required to put down a higher amount.